GridTools/gt4py/docs/functional/QuickstartGuide.md

 ### Key concepts and application structure

-This section introduces three key concepts for storing and manipulating data:
+This section introduces three concepts for storing and manipulating data:
 - [Fields](#Fields),
 - [Field operators](#Field-operators), and
 - [Programs](#Programs).